portalsoup/DriverPages/README.md

 *com.jcleary.webdriver.Selector*: Represents a mechanism to locate elements by css, xpath and other means.
 A Selector will, in a way, proxy Selenium's WebElement object, offering a very similar API that will instantiate and destroy WebElement instances as required to perform actions.
-It also provides much more advanced operations you can perform to an element.
-Instances of these are created by SelectorFactory for convenience, which provides more fluid readability with it's flow.
-And the ability to generate Selectors with dynamic string locators.
+It also provides more advanced operations you can perform to an element.
+Instances of these are created by SelectorFactory for convenience, which provides more fluid readability and the ability to generate Selectors with dynamically formatted string locators.

 *com.jcleary.webdriver.Page*: Declares that an object represents a page, typically having a url that can be traveled to (unless it's a single page app).
 Contains methods and annotations useful for declaring meta data; like the URL